chrismp/chrismp.github.io/_posts/2099-01-01-metacritic-video-games.md

 ## Weak correlation between critic and user scores

+[SCATTERPLOT OF METASCORE VS USER SCORE, FILTER BY YEAR?]

 My analysis of 321,518 critic Metascores has led me to a simple conclusion.
 Most critics rarely see eye-to-eye with players, no matter how big or small the critic.
 The correlation between each critic's Metascore and a game's user score is weak.

 Look at the scatterplot below.
 You can choose a critic from the dropdown to see how weak the relationship is between their game ratings and those of Metacritic users.
 The chart covers review data from 2010 through July 2016.